Peeragogy/Peeragogy.github.io/swats.md

 classroom.

-We challenged students to develop a three-level game with a score or marker using Scratch, a program developed by the MIT.
+We challenged students to develop a three-level game with a score or marker using Scratch, a program developed by MIT.
 This program allows you to develop computer programs using modules or blocks of instructions.
 The educational value of this tool lies not in its ease of use but in its nature as an authentic learning environment and ideal